COUNTY ASSESSOR: Marcy Barritt

 Each year, once the assessment is complete; the County Assessor mails each property owner a Notice of Valuation and Classification.
 This notice is to notify the taxpayer of the market value and the classification of your property for the new assessment year.
 This notice will list:

-- Estimated market value for current year and prior year.
+- Estimated market value for the current year and prior year.

 - Value of new improvements.